New Student FAQ

 Are there any videos you recommend for home practice?

-There are many many MANY bellydance videos on the market, but only a handful are really relevant to the work you will do in class with me.
-The most vital videos I can recommend for a new student are the beginning level videos from FatChance Bellydance.
+There are many many MANY bellydance videos on the market, but only a handful are immediately relevant to the work you will do in class with Deep Roots Dance.
+The most vital videos we can recommend for a new student are the beginning level videos from FatChance Bellydance.

 Our Level 1 class coincides most closely with the FatChance “Tribal Basics: Volume 1”, and will provide an excellent companion to your studies as the movements on the video and in class will be nearly identical.